lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 To simplify development of a storage for chart layouts and study templates, the library includes 3 layers:

 1. predefined REST API and a sample server-side storage in case you want to save chart layouts and study templates on a server and you don't have a general purpose storage that can be used for this
-1. API proxy methods to handle save/load commands coming from GUI
+1. API handlers allows you to add custom processing of save/load commands coming from GUI
 1. low-level API to get/set current chart layout / study templates content

 ## Predefined REST API